-Ensure water quality is maintained by requiring all new water systems to be looped as much as possible.
+Maintain water quality by looping new water systems and connecting to existing systems to the extent feasible.
+Ensure water quality is maintained by requiring all new water systems to be looped as much as possible. {Suggested by Engineering staff}

-Manage the storm water system in Poulsbo to protect public safety, prevent public and private property damage, protect water quality and aquatic habitat, and provide for the safety and enjoyment of citizens.
+Manage the storm water system in Poulsbo to protect public safety, prevent public and private property damage, protect and work to enhance water quality and improve the water quality in the aquatic habitat, and provide for the safety and enjoyment of citizens, including the ongoing maintenance of stormwater facilities. {Suggested by Engineering staff}

-The City shall complete and implement the necessary programs, projects and maintenance measures that satisfy the Washington State Department of Ecology Phase II NPDES requirements.
+The City shall implement programs, projects, and maintenance measures in order to comply with complete and implement the necessary programs, projects and maintenance measures that satisfy the Washington State Department of Ecology Phase II NPDES permit requirements. {Suggested by Engineering staff}

-Maintain a cost-effective and responsive solid waste Require single-family residential collection system. garbage to be collected weekly at the curbside on public streets.
+Maintain a cost-effective and responsive solid waste collection system.
+Require single-family residential garbage to be collected weekly at the curbside on public streets.
 Require commercial and multi-family garbage collection in City provide containers.